jaimicore/R_utilities/README.md

 * All scripts use *optparse* R package, be sure you have it installed.

-### Extract genes

-1. Get all the protein coding genes annotations in human genome from ENSEMBL
+### Extract human protein-coding genes annotations from ENSEMBL

 Requires: